Maple-Hearts/Maple-Docs/docs/Rules/home.md

   - Any kind of out-of-character offensive language, threats, transphobia or racism is prohibited.
 You cannot make death threats to living people, death threats aimed at living people will result in much harsher punishments.
   - Excessively screaming swear words at people or a person is not tolerated.
   - The use of voice/mic changers is allowed, as long as they are high quality and don't ruin the experience.
-  - A staff member has the right to request any player to stop offending another person if the staff member thing's that the in-character exception for offensive language is being abused in any sort of way.
+  - A staff member has the right to request any player to stop offending another person if the staff member think's that the in-character exception for offensive language is being abused in any sort of way.
   - Don't use `/me` & `/do` to communicate with others, that is what a `/says` is used for.
 If seen doing so, there will be only one warning.
   - You can not lie through a `/me` & `/do` whatsoever.
 If your character is trying to lie, state that.
   - The use of `/says` is not to be used for laziness to not talk.
 You must be vocal unless your character has a known backstory or a major event resulting in the inability to speak.